-Go ahead and start a new VB Console Application, give it the name Syntax.
+Go ahead and start a new VB Console Application and give it the name Syntax.
 You should see the following code:

 Module Module1 Sub Main() End Sub End Module

 Your code goes between the Sub Main() and End Sub.
-In VB lines does not end with a semi-colon or anything, unlike C# and most other languages, VB is kept simple!
+In VB, lines does not end with a semi-colon; compared to C# and most other languages, VB is kept simple!

 - There are no block comments in VB